Andonome/lk/system/Makefiles.md

 Notice that the file above can print into the README by using `echo "" >> $@`.
 The `$@` stands for 'the file which we want', and `$<` stands for 'the first dependency file'.
-The `make` program starts by replacing those variables, and the result it:
+The `make` program starts by replacing those variables, so when you run `make`, the program looks like this:

 ```make
 README.md: Makefile